Users in groups with ssh access are not actually given shell/ssh access

 If you add a user and then grant it shell access specifically, it gets a proper shell.

-#1 Updated by Chris Buechler almost 9 years ago
+#1 Updated by Chris Buechler about 9 years ago

 Related to this, we also need to look at how shell access in general should be handled for non-root users.
 The console menu doesn't work correctly for such users.
 But then when they can escape out to a shell, they likely might as well have sudo access.
 Someone with decent skill could easily find many ways to escalate privileges at this point, given the codebase wasn't originally designed for doing this.